 Salmon Guru

 This chic and fun spot may be known as a cocktail bar—it’s currently on the list of the World’s Top 50 Bars and is one of the best bars in Madrid—but there’s a fantastic and eccentric food menu on offer at Salmon Guru.
 Think tempura prawns wading in a tangy salsa verde, duck yakitori, and Chinese pork belly and caramelized popcorn wrapped in a blue corn Mexican tortilla.

 And oh yeah, the cocktails are worth every sip here.
 It’s a 10-minute walk from the Prado.
-The bar opens at 6pm, so time your late-afternoon visit to the museum so you can arrive when the bar is open.
+The bar opens at 6pm, so time your visit to the museum in the afternoon so you can arrive as the bar opens.

 Nunuka